opencv/opencv/modules/gapi/doc/00-root.markdown

 construct graphs (in form of expressions) using it, and finally implement and run the operations for a particular backend.

+@note G-API is a new module and now is in active development.
+It's API is volatile at the moment and there may be minor but compatibility-breaking changes in the future.

 # Contents

 G-API documentation is organized into the following chapters: